pirainogi/mixxy_rails/README.md

 Mixlr allows users to remix up to four audio samples to dynamically create and save multi-layered tracks within the web application.

+### Mixlr has been deployed on Heroku and Netlify.
+You can see the demo version of this application at [https://mixlr.netlify.com/](https://mixlr.netlify.com/).
+This live backend can be accessed on [Heroku](https://mixlr.herokuapp.com), though please be aware that you need to navigate to a specific route in order to review the JSON data ([example available here](https://mixlr.herokuapp.com/api/v1/songs)).

 ## Built With

 * Ruby on Rails